xen-project/xen/docs/misc/xen-command-line.markdown

 is being interpreted as a custom timeout in milliseconds.
 Zero or boolean false disable the quirk workaround, which is also the default.

+### spec-ctrl (Arm)
+> `= List of [ ssbd=force-disable|runtime|force-enable ]`

+Controls for speculative execution sidechannel mitigations.

+The option `ssbd=` is used to control the state of Speculative Store Bypass Disable (SSBD) mitigation.

+* `ssbd=force-disable` will keep the mitigation permanently off.
+The guest will not be able to control the state of the mitigation.
+* `ssbd=runtime` will always turn on the mitigation when running in the hypervisor context.
+The guest will be to turn on/off the mitigation for itself by using the firmware interface ARCH\_WORKAROUND\_2.
+* `ssbd=force-enable` will keep the mitigation permanently on.
+The guest will not be able to control the state of the mitigation.

+By default SSBD will be mitigated at runtime (i.e `ssbd=runtime`).

 ### spec-ctrl (x86)
 > `= List of [ <bool>, xen=<bool>, {pv,hvm,msr-sc,rsb}=<bool>,
 >              bti-thunk=retpoline|lfence|jmp, {ibrs,ibpb,ssbd}=<bool> ]`